 Fondue – that hot bowl of melted cheese goodness – was officially named a Swiss national dish back in the 1930s as a way of increasing cheese consumption.
 We know, why weren’t people already eating enough cheese?!
 Now, it’s pretty much a staple dish for anyone taking a trip to Switzerland.
 The best thing?
 You’ll soon discover that you can fondue pretty much anything if you put your mind (and heart) to it, especially if you go all in and have a cheese fondue for main and a chocolate fondue for dessert!

-Here’s everything a traveller needs to know to avoid a fondue faux pas – and 12 of our favourite foods to fondue at home or away…
+Here’s everything a traveller needs to know to avoid a fondue faux pas – and 9 of the best foods to fondue at home or away…

 Cheese, OBVIOUSLY.
 The matriarchs of any good fondue, Gruyere and Emmentaler are both pretty awesome fondue makers, but any decent Swiss cheese will do.
 The Swiss also add a little alcohol (usually white wine and kirsch) and seasoning.
 Want to make your own at home?
 Check out this recipe.